plausible/docs/docs/integration-guides.md

 If you'd like to count users on your Android and/or iOS mobile apps, you can use our events API to record views and custom events.
 [Learn more here](events-api.md)

+## n8n

+[An n8n community node](https://www.npmjs.com/package/n8n-nodes-plausible) for working with the Plausible API.

 ## npm package

 [npm package](https://www.npmjs.com/package/plausible-tracker): Frontend library to interact with Plausible.
 Same features as the official script, but as an npm module.
 Works with React.
 Built and maintained by [Gustavo Maronato](https://github.com/plausible/plausible-tracker).